 How does Holiday Pay work when on payroll with Worksome?

-As a contractor worker, you are an employee of the umbrella company who is payrolling you (in this case, Worksome).
+As an external worker, you are an employee of the umbrella company that is payrolling you (in this case, Worksome).

-For contractor workers, the percentage typically used to calculate holiday is 12.07% of your hourly rate.
+For external workers, the percentage typically used to calculate holidays is 12.07% of your hourly rate.

 (5.6 weeks of holiday allowance ÷ 46.4 working weeks = 12.07% of your gross taxable pay set aside for holiday)